Falls Road, Belfast: Schools

-There are also a number of educational institutions in the immediate area.
+There are several educational institutions in the district.
+At the primary level, St. Paul's Primary School is located in the Beechmount area.
+There are also two Irish language primary schools.
+These are Gaelscoil na bhFal and Bunscoil an tSléibhe Dhuibh.

 At the senior level, there is St Dominic's Grammar School for Girls.
 Beside it was located St. Catherine's Primary School which was also run by the Dominican nuns but closed in 2005.
 At the rear was located St Rose's High School in the Beechmount district which in 2019 was amalgamated with the Christian Brothers School, Glen Road and Corpus Christi College to form All Saints College / Coláiste na Naomh Uile.

 There were several boys secondary schools in the area which have gone through a process of merging over the past forty years.
-St. Thomas’s Boys Secondary School on the Whiterock Road opened in 1957.
-St. Peter’s Boys Secondary School on Brittons Parade opened in the 1960s.
+St. Thomas's Boys Secondary School on the Whiterock Road opened in 1957.
+St. Peter's Boys Secondary School on Brittons Parade opened in the 1960s.
 In 1988, both of these schools amalgamated with Gort na Móna Secondary School to become Corpus Christi College which in turn merged (see above).
 St. Thomas's had a strong literary heritage.
 For a period, its headteacher was the writer Michael McLaverty.
 In addition, Seamus Heaney taught here for a while in the 1960s.